 Parents may order their badges, free of charge, by contacting Central Reception on (08) 9368 8000.
 These badges complement the existing badges that all Wesley staff members are required to wear whenever present on the campus.

-If parents visit Wesley without a badge, or do not have one, they should sign in electronically and collect a visitor's badge as soon as they arrive, via Middle School Reception.
+If parents visit Wesley without a badge, or do not have one, they should collect a 'visitor's badge', as soon as they arrive from Central Administration.